mixedasic/Getting-and-Cleaning-Data-Course-Project/README.md

 3. run_analysis.R -- The R program which creates a tidy data set from the raw UCI data.

 # File combination
+The row and column concatenations of the various raw data files are described pictorially below:

 ![Descriptive Slide](https://github.com/mixedasic/Getting-and-Cleaning-Data-Course-Project/blob/master/Slide2.png)

+The above slide is copied from "[David's Course Project FAQ](https://class.coursera.org/getdata-006/forum/thread?thread_id=43) in the Discussion Forums".

 # Detail Explanation
 A more detailed explanation of the experiments is: